-That's because the Bank doesn't want to pay out on the same note more than once.
+That's because the Bank don't want to pay out on the same note more than once.
 They say that "as a general rule, there should be physical evidence of at least half a banknote before payment can be made".

-If this isn't the case, the explanation of what's happened to the larger part of the note could make all the difference between getting a refund or not; the Bank needs to be convinced that the rest of the note isn't salvageable.
+If this isn't the case, the explanation of what's happened to the larger part of the note could make all the difference between getting a refund or not; the Bank need to be convinced that the rest of the note isn't salvageable.

 Anyone feeling sheepish that they have to explain how the majority of that once crisp £20 ended up inside their dog's stomach should take heart: the Bank also issues audit-based guidance for the "limited cases" in which there are little to no physical banknotes left to assess.

-Retailers are within their rights to confiscate fake notes in order to pass them on to the police - although if a customer is given a note they suspect of being fake, they are equally entitled to refuse to accept it and be paid with a different note.
+Retailers are within their rights to confiscate fake notes in order to pass them on to the police - although if a customer is given a note they suspect of being fake, they are equally entitled to refuse to accept it and instead be paid with a different note.

-So what if you've received a counterfeit note from a cash machine?
+So what if we've received a counterfeit note from a cash machine?
 Notes are supposed to be carefully checked before they're put into the machines, but anyone who suspects they've been issued with a dodgy note should report it immediately.